wso2/docs-ei/en/streaming-integrator/docs/setup/deploying-si-as-a-scalable-cluster.md

 The deployment options for a scalable streaming integrator depends on the stateless and statefulness of siddhi apps.
 Below are the detail descriptions of two approaches.

-## Systen Requirements
+!!! tip "System Requirements"
     For system requirements for this deployment, see [Installing the Streaming Integrator in a Virtual Machine](installing-si-in-vm.md).

 ## Stateless scalable high availability (HA) deployment